Prof Kim Mulholland

 Kim joined the Medical Research Council Laboratories, Gambia in 1989, where he developed a program of research covering all aspects of the problem of childhood pneumonia.
 This included studies of the aetiology, clinical signs, and treatment of pneumonia cases, with particular reference to very young infants and malnourished children.

 These studies helped to guide WHO policy in the field and contributed to the development of the strategy of Integrated Management of Childhood Illness (IMCI), as well as guiding oxygen and antibiotic management for hospitalized children.
-In the Gambia he also worked on several projects relating indoor air pollution to pneumonia.
+In Gambia, he also worked on several projects relating indoor air pollution to pneumonia.
 His Hib vaccine trials were the first to demonstrate the capacity of conjugate vaccines to prevent bacterial pneumonia and paved the way for Hib vaccine introduction in Africa.

 After six years in the Gambia, he joined WHO HQ where he oversaw the development of standardized methods for the evaluation of pneumonia vaccines in developing countries.
 At WHO he was also the focal point for air pollution in the Child and Adolescent Health Department and helped design the RESPIRE study.

 Since leaving WHO in 2000 he has continued to work in the pneumonia field with particular emphasis on vaccines.
-He was one of the founders of the Global Action Plan for Pneumonia, and one of the leaders of the successful Hib Initiative project that saw the introduction of Hib vaccines into the poorest countries of the world.
+He was one of the founders of the Global Action Plan for Pneumonia and one of the leaders of the successful Hib Initiative project that saw the introduction of Hib vaccines into the poorest countries of the world.

 Feel free to mention Kim in a post or ask him about Vaccine, Pneumococcal, HPV, and Typhoid.